 Peterborough is one of the UK’s fastest growing and successful New Towns.
-Steeped in history it’s ancient Cathedral is based on a site where religious observances have taken place since the 7th century.
+Steeped in history its ancient Cathedral is based on a site where religious observances have taken place since the seventh century.

 Peterborough has a rich history of inward migration over many generations, driven by employment prospects, the rail and brick industries in post-war times for example, and by social circumstances.
-Peterborough accepted around three quarters of the Eastern region’s asylum-seeking cohort in the 1990’s, and our more recent growth of central and eastern European residents has seen new residents come into the city to take up employment, typically in agriculture, distribution centres and the service sector.
-Its population today is young and multiculturally diverse, and growing at a fast rate – with more than 150 languages spoken.
+Peterborough accepted around three quarters of the Eastern region’s asylum-seeking cohort in the 1990’s, and more recent growth of central and eastern European residents has seen new residents come into the city to take up employment, typically in agriculture, logistics, and the service sector.
+Its population today is young and multiculturally diverse and growing at a fast rate – with more than 150 languages spoken.

-Nonetheless, Peterborough has challenges.
-It has a lower proportion of higher-level skills than elsewhere in the area, and educational and health outcomes in Peterborough are relatively poor.
+Peterborough has challenges too.
+It has a lower proportion of residents with higher-level skills than elsewhere in the area, and educational and health outcomes in Peterborough are relatively poor.

 Peterborough City Council

-As a unitary authority Peterborough City Council has both the powers of a non-metropolitan county and district council combined.
-The political leadership of the council is made up of 60 councillors, one third of whom are normally elected each year, with no elections in the fourth year.
-There are 29 Conservative councillors, 17 Labour councillors, 8 Liberal Democrat councillors, 3 Green Party councillors and 3 Werrington First councillors.
-The leader of the Council is Cllr Wayne Fitzgerald and the Deputy Leader is Cllr Steve Allen.
+As a unitary authority Peterborough City Council has both the powers of a county and district council combined.
+The political leadership of the council is made up of sixty councillors, one third of whom are normally elected each year, with no elections in the fourth year.
+The leader of the Council is Cllr Wayne Fitzgerald, and the Deputy Leader is Cllr Steve Allen.
 The council uses a Leader and Cabinet model for decision making.
 There is no one political party with overall control at present, although the Administration is Conservative.

 Looking to the future.

-- We have kept pace with the significant demand for school places by investing £88million in school buildings and expansion over the past five years.
-The council has directly funded £25million of this sum.
+- School Infrastructure – Peterborough has kept pace with the significant demand for school places by investing £88m in school buildings and expansion over the past five years.
+The council has directly funded £25m of this sum.

-- Our highways service (a partnership with Skanska/Milestone) ranked first in the East of England in the 2019 National Highways and Transport public satisfaction survey and then went one better by being ranked first nationally in 2020.
-It was also was awarded ‘Project of the Year’ for the Nene Bridge in the regional Chartered Institute of Highways and Transportation awards
+- Highways – Peterborough’s highways service (a partnership with Milestone) ranked first in the East of England in the 2022 National Highways and Transport public satisfaction survey.
+It was also awarded ‘Project of the Year’ for the Nene Bridge in the regional Chartered Institute of Highways and Transportation awards